-FUNDING National Institutes of Healtl
+FUNDING National Institutes of Health

-PDGF is the major platelet-derived chemoattractant and mitogen for SMCs.
-The PDGF family consists of 4 members, PDGF-A, -B, -C, and -D which bind as homodimers (AA, BB, CC, DD) or heterodimers (AB) to two PDGF receptors (alpha and beta).
+and -D, which bind as homodimers (AA, BB, CC, DD) or heterodimers (AB) to two PDGF receptors (alpha and beta).
 PDGF-A, B and C bind to PDGFRalpha, PDGF-B and -D bind to PDGFRbeta.
 PDGF-C stimulates PDGFRbeta in the context of a PDGFRalpha/beta heterodimer, but apparently does not bind to PDGFRbeta homodimers.
 The reason for this selectivity is unknown.
 The importance of PDGF in intimal growth has been demonstrated in various animal models including baboons.
 The principal effect of PDGF appears to be stimulation of SMC migration, although stimulation of SMC proliferation has also been suggested.
-PDGF effects in the response to vascular injury appear to be mainly mediated
+PDGF effects in the response to vascular injury appear to be mainly mediated by PDGF receptor-beta.
+For instance, blockade of PDGFreceptor beta, but not alpha, inhibits intimal hyper-